subalterngames/fast_image_encoder/README.md

 **Blazingly fast C#/Rust zero-allocation thread-safe png/jpg image encoder.**

-Fast Image Encoder is a C#/Rust image encoding library.
-It is meant as a significantly faster alternative to Unity's image encoding methods.
+**Fast Image Encoder is faster than Unity's image encoder by 75% to 98%** (depending on the benchmark used).

 This library is meant to speed up projects in which images needed to be encoded to png per-frame as fast as possible, e.g. an ML simulation that either generates image datasets or includes agents that rely on image data.